An ODE approach to multiple choice polynomial programming: Introduction

 \section{Introduction}

 We consider the following pseudo-Boolean optimization problem

 where $f$ is a polynomial function, $x$ is {an} $n$-dimensional Boolean vector, the indices $[n]: = \{1,2,\dots,n\}$ are divided into $m$ disjoint subsets $I_1,I_2,\dots,I_m$, and the cardinality of each $I_j$, denoted by {$d_j := |I_j|$}, must be greater than $1$.
-Then $x$ is accordingly divided into $m$ vectors $x^{(1)}, x^{(2)},\dots,x^{(m)}$ {where} each $x^{(j)}$ picks out all the entries in $I_j$ of $x$.
-The constraint means that, for each $j$, there exists exact one element that equals to $1$ in the subvector $x^{(j)}$, implying that only one is determined from $d_j$ choices and thus $m$ items chosen from $n$ choices in total.
+Then $x$ is accordingly divided into $m$ vectors $x^{(1)}, x^{(2)},\dots,x^{(m)}$ where each $x^{(j)}$ picks out all the entries in $I_j$ of $x$.
+The constraint{s} mean that, for each $j$, there exists exact one element that equals to $1$ in the subvector $x^{(j)}$, implying that only one is determined from $d_j$ choices and thus $m$ items chosen from $n$ choices in total.
 A group of entries of $x$ in a single $I_j$ represents a decision out of finite choices.
+More precisely, we use multiple choice polynomial programming (MCPP) to call the problem \eqref{eq:mcpp0}, which is capable of dealing with various problems in diverse disciplines \cite{boros_pseudo-boolean_2002}, for example, the MAX-$k$-CUT \cite{ma_multiple_2017}, star discrepancy \cite{gnewuch_new_2011} problems and SAT \cite{kirkpatrick_optimization_1983}.
+It should be pointed out that studies on integer linear programming problems with multiple choice constraints, termed ``multiple choice programming" (MCP), can date back to \cite{healy_multiple_1964}.
+Since then several methods have been developed {(see, e.g., \cite{singh_multi-choice_2017} for a detailed review)}, but most of them are not designed for nonlinear objective functions.
+Although MCPP can be transformed into MCP by defining new variables to represent monomials, an exploration in this direction will not be presented here.

-More precisely, we use multiple choice polynomial programming (MCPP) to call the problem \eqref{eq:mcpp0} \cite{healy_multiple_1964}, which is capable of dealing with various problems in diverse disciplines \cite{boros_pseudo-boolean_2002}, for example, the MAX-$k$-CUT \cite{ma_multiple_2017} and star discrepancy \cite{gnewuch_new_2011} problems.
-As a typical $0$-$1$ programming problem, it can also be treated with standard integer programming solvers, such as IBM-CPLEX, SCIP, GLPK, etc. However, in doing so we have to transform MCPP instances into linear forms by defining new variable to represent each monomial, thereby greatly increasing the problem size.
-This defect becomes even severer in calculating the star discrepancy since the degree of corresponding objective function is nothing but the dimension of underlying space and is usually much greater than 1 (See Eq.~\eqref{eq:MCPP_disc} in Section~\ref{sec:discrepancy}).
+As a typical $0$-$1$ programming problem, {MCPP} can also be treated with standard {mixed} integer {nonlinear} programming solvers, such as Gurobi~\cite{gurobi}, IBM-CPLEX~\cite{cplex}, and SCIP~\cite{BestuzhevaBesanconChenetal.2021}, but few of them are designed for general nonlinear programming.
+For example, to apply Gurobi, one has to reformulate the nonlinear terms in MCPP instances into linear and/or quadratic forms by defining new variables and new constraints, thereby greatly increasing the problem size.
+This defect becomes even severer in calculating the star discrepancy since the degree of corresponding objective function is nothing but the dimension of underlying space and is usually much greater than $1$ (see Eq.~\eqref{eq:MCPP_disc} in Section~\ref{sec:discrepancy}).

 Alternatively, developing continuous approaches {for} discrete problems has gotten more attention since, e.g., the Hopfield network \cite{hopfield_neurons_1984}, an early ODE approach, was proposed for the $0$-$1$ quadratic programming in 1980s.
 The Hopfield network has been extended to other combinatorial optimization problems, see, e.g. \cite{jagota_approximating_1995, wang_improved_2006}, where many useful mathematical techniques in dynamical system have been introduced.
 In mostly recent work \cite{niu_discrete_2022}, an ODE approach was proposed through a quartic penalty approximation of the Boolean polynomial program.
 In line with this, here we propose to use the solutions of the following ODE system